-The NZOC is responsible for developing and protecting the Olympic and Commonwealth Movements and their values in New Zealand in accordance with the NZOC Constitution, the Olympic Charter, Commonwealth Games Federation Constitution and New Zealand law.
+The NZOC is responsible for developing and protecting the Olympic and Commonwealth Movements and their values in New Zealand in accordance with the Constitution, the Olympic Charter, Commonwealth Games Federation Constitution and New Zealand law.

-Manipulation of competition, particularly when linked with irregular or illegal sports Betting erodes the integrity and credibility of sport.
+Manipulation of competition erodes the integrity and credibility of sport.
 The very spirit of sport lies in the uncertainty and integrity of the result.
 When that uncertainty is removed, it renders sport a meaningless endeavour.

-The NZOC has made this Part B of the Integrity Regulation to record the commitment of the NZOC to help protect the integrity of sport which is in support of the requirements set by the IOC, CGF and Government Agencies and is consistent with the IOC Code.
+The NZOC has made this Part B of the Integrity Regulation to record the commitment of the NZOC to help protect the integrity of sport which is in support of the requirements set by the IOC, CGF and Government Agencies and is consistent with the OM Code PMC.